Saplyn/Saplyn/README.md

 +-------------+

 😺 Hello there~ This is @Saplyn, a cat of the wild.
-😽 I’m currently learning Computer Science in SDUW.
+😽 I’m currently studying Computer Science in SDUW.
 😼 I'm Interested in Progamming, Game Creating, Painting, Animating and Fish-patting~ 😻 I have a Bilibili channel.
 If you like my works, please like, share and subscribe~